List of tallest buildings and structures in Dublin

-This list ranks the tallest externally complete buildings and structures in County Dublin, Ireland which stand over 50m tall.
+This list ranks the tallest externally complete buildings and structures in County Dublin, Ireland, which stand over 50 m tall.

-As of December 2023, there are 6 structures over 80 m (260 ft) tall and 14 buildings over 50 m (164 ft) tall.

-Dublin's tallest structure is Poolbeg power station chimney 2 which is 207.8 m (682 ft) tall while Dublin's tallest building is College Sqaure which is 82 m (269 ft) tall.
+As of December 2023, there are 6 nonbuilding structures over 80 m tall and 14 buildings over 50 m tall.
+Dublin's tallest structure is Poolbeg power station chimney 2 which is 207.8 m tall while Dublin's tallest building is College Square which is 82 m tall.

-List of tallest habitable buildings in Dublin
+Tallest habitable buildings

-This list ranks habitable buildings in Dublin that stand more than 50 m (164 ft) tall, based on height by highest architectural feature.
+This list ranks habitable buildings in Dublin that stand more than 50 m tall, based on height to the highest architectural feature.